-The clean, linear lines reflect designer George Nelson's insistence on honest design–making a visual statement that defines an object's purpose.
-Now available in two styles–with ebonized wood legs and or chrome legs.
+Its clean, linear lines reflect designer George Nelson's insistence on honest design–making a visual statement that defines an object’s purpose.

 "Design is a response to social change."George Nelson View Design Story

-The bench is strong enough to hold you—or whatever you want it to hold.
-But its strength is belied by its sleek and airy appearance.
-The bench is made of solid maple slats, spaced to let air and light through, and sealed with a clear-coat finish.
-The wood legs are ebonized and finger-jointed.
+This bench’s strength is belied by its sleek and airy appearance.
+It’s made of solid wood slats, spaced to let air and light through, and sealed with a clear-coat finish.
+The wood legs are ebonized and finger-jointed for added reinforcement.

 The bench is 14 inches tall and 18 1/2 inches deep and available in three widths—48, 60, and 72 inches.
 The wood legs are ebonized and finger—jointed.